jeremenichelli/jeremias.codes/src/posts/2024-12-18-cheat-codes.md

 **But why would a game developer allow you to cheat?** Initially those secret codes were there for developers to go faster through the games while testing them.

-Cheat codes made building and testing games bearable, but once developers forgot to delete them before release, and they became available to the player.
+Cheat codes made building those games bearable, but one time developers forgot to delete them before release, and they became available to the player.

 Enough story time, let me show you how I got a cheat codes script working.